 If you need to go through this process, be careful that the time it takes does not create more problems for your child.
 You may wish to skip one or two steps if you feel that a decision at a higher level needs to be made more quickly.

 If you are appealing decisions made by the school or school district, familiarize yourself with the education appeal process.
 See the section on additional online resources to be directed to an internet site that contains information on this appeal process.

 Addressing Challenging Behaviors

 Sometimes, issues arise as a result of challenging behaviors on the part of your child or other students.
 Addressing challenging behaviors of students has become one of the most important issues facing today’s education system.
 This is not simply an issue that affects students with disabilities.
 How the school system deals with these issues can have a big impact on individual children and on the school’s success with inclusive education.
-For more information on this topic, click here to read the relevant chapter in the Achieving Inclusion guide.
+For more information on this topic, click here to order the FREE Achieving Inclusion guide.